-Due to the fact that humans are social beings, their need for communication makes them create ways for this purpose, One of the achieved ways is speaking.
+Due to the fact that humans are social beings, their need for communication makes them create ways for this purpose, one of which is speaking.
 Speaking is the easiest method for sharing information between people.
 It can help them to communicate with each other in a fast and more convenient manner.
-On the other hand, unlike written words, we can share more emotions via the tones we put into our expressions, Which gives us the ability to understand messages more effectively.
+On the other hand, unlike written words, we can share more emotions via the tones we put into our voice, Which gives us the ability to understand messages more effectively.
 Therefore, using voice to get in touch with others is practical in daily life.

-After speaking, humans invented writing by using the alphabet that could fulfill some of their needs, one of them was reliability.
-It’s clear that by passing time spoken sentences that are transmitted chest to chest can have changes that make them differ in meaning from the original one.
-But if this data could be in the text format it can lower the possibility of changes and make it an intact source.
-With respect to this feature, most of the credible information is written on paper, for instance, to own a house you should have a written document that proves you are the owner.
-On the other view, written communication can help people with a lack of confidence to present themselves in society.
-This type of person doesn’t have the courage or talking abilities to make contact with others via speaking.
-Social networks like WhatsApp or past ways like letters give them the opportunity to interact with society and connect to it by writing.
+After speaking, humans invented writing by using the alphabet that could fulfill some of their needs, one of which was reliability.
+It is clear that over time spoken sentences that are communicated chest to chest can change and differ in meaning from the original version.
+However, if this data could be in the text format it could lower the possibility of changes and make it an intact source.
+With respect to this feature, most of the credible information is written on paper; for instance, to own a house you should have a written document that proves you are the owner.
+Additionally, written communication can help people with a lack of confidence to present themselves in society.
+This type of person does not have the courage or talking abilities to make contact with others via speaking.
+Social networks like WhatsApp or traditional ways like letters give them the opportunity to interact with society and connect to it by writing.

-In conclusion, I think both of these ways have their own benefits and bond to each other as complementary so they have to be used in their own situation.
+In conclusion, I think both of these ways have their own benefits and are complementary so they have to be used in their own situation.

+Control grammatical errors.

+In order to write natural English, try to use the best voc for your meaning.

+Read more samples.
+Your language needs to be more native-like.

+Ok coherence and cohesion.
+Write suitable topic sentences.